netdata/ebpf-co-re/src/DEVELOPER.md

 This MD file was added to help developers starting with eBPF development.

 In this repo we are using the same [pattern](https://elixir.bootlin.com/linux/v6.3-rc2/source/samples/bpf) that was used with latest [BTF](https://docs.kernel.org/bpf/btf.html) code.
-All source files ending with `.bpf.c` are eBPF codes converted to `.skel.h` files (These are headers used to load eBPF code).
+All source files ending with `.bpf.c` are eBPF code converted to `.skel.h` files (These are headers used to load eBPF code).
 We have independent source files `*.c` to demonstrate the usage of `skel.h` files, these files are used with [eBPF.plugin](https://github.com/netdata/netdata/tree/master/collectors/ebpf.plugin) to load specific eBPF programs.